 Case closed.
 It was agreed that to the less discerning listener not familiar with his style that they might sound similar, but in fact they were wholly separate and distinct compositions.

 The only problem now is that Fogerty already paid Zaentz millions and now is looking at another million-plus in attorney and court fees.

 The Copyright Act of 1976 allows for the prevailing party (the winner) to make the loser pay for their court costs.
 Fogerty wanted Zaentz to pay for this nonsense based on this Copyright Act, but the court decided that they felt Zaentz case was "in good faith and not frivolous" (despite his previous defamation lawsuit) and thus Fogerty had to shoulder the burden.

 The problem was that, if the plaintiff wins, he or she can always force the defendant to pay for the legal fees.
-But if the defendant wins they have to prove that the plaintiff was being a dick and wasting everyone's time and money.
+But if the defendant wins they have to prove that the plaintiff was being a ding-dong and wasting everyone's time and money.
 Fogerty said this was a double standard and pushed the issue.

 Interestingly, the Ninth Circuit court of appeals couldn't agree.
 Half thought Fogerty was right while the other half didn't.
 So the entire situation was escalated to the Supreme Court!

 Chief Justice William Rehnquist spoke on behalf of all of the Court member's except for one, and it boiled down to this quote: